LionelPinheiroDuarte/portfolio/boots/week1.md

 ## Zettelkasten

+Zettlekasten is a method created by Niklas Luhmann a very prolific German sociologist and philosopher, the method consist in building a box of notes.
+Each note has to be about one subject only if I have to explain something else related to the topic I should create another card, and link them with tags.
+Every note/card contains a unique identifier, a title, the content, and tags.
+The content length should have 25 maximum writing lines but can also have images or code snippets.

+The advantage of this method?
+Using my own words to better assimilate knowledge and easier to revue the idea is appealing but I feel it requires a lot of discipline to do it regularly and maintain it.
+Using English can also be time-consuming and draining maybe I should do it in french it's something I should think about.
+I will still give it a shot.

+It was recommended to host it on github because it offers some functionalities a build-in editor, displays markdown, and a search functionality.

 ## VM - Ubuntu Server

 One of the main tasks during this week was creating a lab where we could practice safely whithout the fear of breaking a system.
 For doing so at my understanding we could have choose between containers with docker but as beginners I think the learning curve could be to harsh, dualbooting but some mistakes can happen for example deleting a operating system already present on the machine (personnal experience).